-Marten has a great dedicated opportunity where most drivers earn $1,600+ per week.
+Marten has a great dedicated opportunity where you can earn a $8,000 Sign-On Bonus and most drivers earn $1,600+ per week.
 Plus, you will get more home time!
-For a limited time, we’re offering a $8,000 sign-on bonus and drivers coming in for orientation receive a $1,000 Hiring Bonus on their first paycheck!
+For a limited time, we’re offering a $1,000 Hiring Bonus on your first paycheck.

 Call or apply now!

 - $1,500 per week, guaranteed!